CarbonPackages/Carbon.IncludeAssets/README.md

             # You can also pass further attributes if you use the inline attribute
             - AdditionSpecialFancyTracking.js[inline class="-js-tracking"]

-        # Asset files who get loaded only in the backend
+        # Asset files which get loaded only in the backend
         Backend:

-          # Arrays can be also definded like this
+          # Arrays can also be defined like this
           Head: ['BackendHead.css', 'BackendHead.js[inline]']

-        # Asset files who get loaded only in the live view
+        # Asset files which get loaded only in the live view
         Live:
-          # You can set the value as a string, it will be automically converted to an array
+          # You can set the value as a string, it will be automatically converted to an array
           Head: SingleLive.css
           Body: LiveBody.css,LiveBody.js[inline]